Information Technology, B.S.

 Information Systems Administration Minor

-This minor in Information System Administration will allow students to attain the skills needed to effectively create, secure, monitor and maintain a variety of information systems.
+This minor in Information Systems Administration will allow students to attain the skills needed to effectively create, secure, monitor, and maintain a variety of information systems.
 All majors except Information Technology majors may earn this minor.
 The prerequisite for CGS 3763 (CGS 2920 Foundations in Information Technology) can be waived for students pursuing this minor.

 | Choose 1 | 3 | |